grpc/proposal/A30-xds-v3.md

 ### Version of LRS Protocol

-TODO(roth): Need to figure this out.
-We had been planning to use the `transport_api_version` field in the LRS `ConfigSource` in the CDS response to set this.
-However, that `ConfigSource` contains a `SelfConfigSource`, not an `ApiConfigSource`, so there is no `transport_api_version` field.
-One option is to add a `transport_api_version` field to `SelfConfigSource`.
-Another option would just be to say that the server feature in the bootstrap file controls both the xDS and LRS transport versions, although I'm not sure whether that will be flexible enough in the long run.
+For now, we will use the same server feature in the bootstrap file to indicate both the xDS and the LRS transport protocol version to use.

+Note that this means that there will not be a way to configure the client to use different transport versions for the two protocols.
+In the future, if this becomes a problem, we can make use of `transport_api_version` field being added in https://github.com/envoyproxy/envoy/pull/11754 to specify the transport version of LRS.
+However, since this field will exist only in xDS v3, this would still not provide a clean way to specify use of LRS v3 while using xDS v2.

+Just as with xDS, the LRS client will parse responses as v3, regardless of which version of the transport protocol is being used.

 ### Environment Variable